vieinfernale/OpenGL/README.md

 # Build and Compile the Libraries
 - [CMake](https://cmake.org/download/)
-- Download the binaries or clone the repository, build with cmake and compile with mingw (gcc) or visual studio (.sln file).
+- Download the binaries or clone the repository, build with cmake and compile with mingw64 (gcc) or visual studio (.sln file).
 - Save the library files (.lib .a = static, .dll = dynamic) into the lib directory.
+- GLFW: git clone repository, cd glfw, cmake -G "MinGW Makefiles", mingw32-make, copy libglfw3.a to the lib folder
 - GLM: git clone repository, cd glm, mkdir build, cmake ., cd build, cmake --build ., copy glm folder to the include folder
+- Assimp: git clone repository, cmake -DBUILD_SHARED_LIBS=OFF ., cmake --build ., copy files in include and lib

 ### Include the local Header Files (.h or .hpp)
 ```cpp